morphex-labs/mpx-claims-snapshot/README.md

 - single-staked MPX
 - MPX held in wallets

-All contract addresses ale filtered out, in addition to addresses on a blacklist.
+All contract addresses are filtered out, in addition to addresses on a blacklist.

 ## Usage